Had a Mortgage Refused After The Contract Exchange?

 How we can help you overcome these problems

-The mortgage broker we match you with will start out with a quick fact-find to establish why you were rejected after exchange and what can be done about it.
+The mortgage broker we match you with will start with a quick fact-find to establish why you were rejected after exchange and what can be done.

 To get your plans back on track as soon as possible, they will explore whether there are grounds to appeal against the lender’s decision to turn you down for a mortgage.
-They will take the lead on the renegotiations, but will also search the entire market to check whether switching to a different mortgage lender is the best and quickest way to revive your plans.
+They will take the lead on the renegotiations and search the entire market to check whether switching to a different mortgage lender is the best and quickest way to revive your plans.

 The brokers in our network have deep working relationships with lenders who…

-Since the brokers we work with know these lenders inside out, they can negotiate the best rates and deals with them on your behalf.
-They will also guide you through the re-application process so you can be confident your paperwork will be free of errors.
+Since the brokers we work with know these lenders, they can negotiate the best rates and deals with them on your behalf.
+They will also guide you through the re-application process so you can be confident your paperwork will be error-free.

 Can a Help to Buy mortgage be refused after exchange of contracts?

-Yes, and this can happen for many of the same reasons we have discussed above.
-In addition to this, some Help to Buy mortgages hit a snag at the Authority to Exchange (ATE) stage.
-This is an extra step in the process where the Help to Buy agent contacts the conveyancing solicitor to grant them the right to exchange contracts with the developer.
+Yes, this can happen for many reasons, as discussed above.
+In addition, some Help to Buy mortgages hit a snag at the Authority to Exchange (ATE) stage.
+This is an extra step where the Help to Buy agent contacts the conveyancing solicitor to grant them the right to exchange contracts with the developer.

-ATE is valid for 28 days but it can be declined for the following reasons…
+ATE is valid for 28 days but can be declined for the following reasons…

-If you’ve had a Help to Buy mortgage declined at the ATE stage, you should speak to a broker who specialises in Help to Buy mortgages.
-They can advise you on whether there is any room to salvage your application by renegotiating with the agent and/or lender.
+If you’ve had a Help to Buy mortgage declined at the ATE stage, you should speak to a broker specialising in Help to Buy mortgages.
+They can advise whether there is room to salvage your application by renegotiating with the agent and/or lender.

-Should this not be an option, they may be able to recommend another government scheme that might be a better fit for you, such as the mortgage guarantee scheme.
+If this is not an option, they may be able to recommend another government scheme, such as the mortgage guarantee scheme, that might be a better fit for you.

 We're so confident in our service, we guarantee it.